lberaldoesilva/lberaldoesilva.github.io/_pages/research.md

   Where we show that the collisionless relexation time $\propto N^{1/6}$ (see below) is a consequence of the Nyquist-Shannon theorem for a 6D phase-space.
-A finite-$N$ system can develop fine structures in phase-space up to a certain limit, but not smaller.
+A finite-$N$ system can develop fine phase-space structures up to a certain limit, but not smaller.
   <!-- Over time, the system develops fine phase-space structures, but
   only up to a limit scale $\lambda\propto N^{-1/d}$, after which phase-space degrades and finer structures are precluded.
 This is